starknet-io/SNIPs/SNIPS/snip-10.md

 ### Method - `wallet_switchStarknetChain`

 The method accepts a single object parameter with a `chainId` field.
-The method returns `null` if the wallet switched its active chain, and an error otherwise.
+The method returns `true` if the wallet switched its active chain, and an error otherwise.

 **NB:** The method presupposes that the wallet has a concept of a single “active chain”.
 The active chain is defined as the chain that the wallet is forwarding RPC requests to.